Tomato, Tomahto, Tomate: Do Multilingual Language Models Understand Based on Subword-Level Semantic Concepts?: Introduction

-Next, we eliminate the confounding factor of embedding size:\ While forming the semantic tokens, the number of the word embedding parameters is also reduced.
-Does the change in effectiveness reflect the changes on subwords or the reduced embedding parameters?
-We thus apply the semantic grouping on the word embeddings with reduced parameter size via truncating the embedding dimension, finding that the same observation persists even when the parameters could not be further reduced via dimension reduction, This suggests that the above results are not confounded by the embedding size but a result of the semantic grouping.
+Next, we eliminate the confounding factor of embedding size:\ While forming semantic tokens, the number of the word embedding parameters is also reduced.
+Does the change in effectiveness stem from changes in subwords or reduced embedding parameters?
+We thus apply the semantic grouping to the word embeddings with reduced parameter size via truncating the embedding dimension, finding that the same observation persists even when the parameters could not be further reduced via dimension reduction.
+This suggests that the above results are not confounded by the embedding size but rather are a result of the semantic grouping.

-Additional experiments suggest that the finding generalizes to the multilingual models with different tokenizers and model sizes.
-Inspection shows that the grouped subwords indeed exhibit a wide range of semantic similarities:\ numbers, punctuations, synonyms, and translations across multiple languages under different scripts.
-Lastly, we found that the zero-shot results on certain classification tasks with semantic tokens are on par or even better than the original models, suggesting that the shared subword-level semantics may serve as the transfer anchors for the cross-lingual generalization.
+Additional experiments suggest that the findings generalize to mLMs with different tokenizers and model sizes.
+Inspection shows that the grouped subwords indeed exhibit a wide range of semantic similarities:\ numbers, punctuation, synonyms, and translations across multiple languages under different scripts.
+Lastly, we find that the zero-shot results on certain classification tasks with semantic tokens are on par with or even better than the original models, suggesting that the shared subword-level semantics may serve as the transfer anchors for cross-lingual generalization.

-Our contributions are as follows: {\bf (1)} We found that mLMs could preserve a majority of the downstream effectiveness with a small number of shared subword-level semantics; {\bf (2)} We show that the findings are general across the mLMs with different tokenizers, model sizes, and other aspects; {\bf (3)}~Inspection reveals that the grouped subwords exhibit a wide range of semantic similarities; {\bf (4)} The zero-shot results suggest that the shared subword-level semantics may serve as the transfer anchors for cross-lingual generalization.
+Our contributions are as follows: {(1)} We find that mLMs can preserve a majority of the downstream effectiveness with a small number of shared subword-level semantics (Section~\ref{sec:results:main}, \ref{sec:results:dimensionReduction}). {(2)} We show that the findings are general across mLMs with different tokenizers, model sizes, and other aspects (Section~\ref{sec:results:backbones}). {(3)}~Inspection reveals that the grouped subwords exhibit a wide range of semantic similarities (Section~\ref{sec:analysis}). {(4)} The zero-shot results suggest that the shared subword-level semantics may serve as transfer anchors for cross-lingual generalization (Section~\ref{sec:results:zero-shot}).

 \begingroup \cmidrulewidth{0.01pt}

 \endgroup